1. Submit required documentation to obtain I-20 or DS-2019 (F-1 and J-1 Students).

 Once a student is accepted, the Office of Graduate Admission will send each student an email listing the next steps to take, the specific documents you will need to submit in order to obtain your I-20 or DS-2019, as well as the website to which you may log on and submit all of the required documents.
 All admitted students are encouraged to submit their documents online.
 If you are unable to do so, you may email your documents to our office at GradDePaul@depaul.edu.

-2. Review Office for International Students and Scholars pre-arrival information.
+2. Review International Student and Scholar Services pre-arrival information.

-The Office for International Students and Scholars (OISS) pre-arrival information provides important preparation details for your arrival in the U.S. It contains information about OISS, applying for a student visa, housing, health insurance, course registration, orientation (mandatory), financial matters and immunization requirements.
+International Student and Scholar Services (ISS) pre-arrival information provides important preparation details for your arrival in the U.S. It contains information about ISS, applying for a student visa, housing, health insurance, course registration, orientation (mandatory), financial matters and immunization requirements.
 Please be sure to read all the available information before your arrival.

 For information on tuition and payment plan options, please visit the DePaul Central website.